-To help florists and consumers make better choices through education, certification, behavior change and advocacy, we look beyond the industry for advice and refer to leading global organisations and academic and industry experts for guidance.
+To help florists and consumers make better choices through education, behavior change and advocacy, we look beyond the industry for advice and refer to leading global organisations and academic and industry experts for guidance.

 Floristry is an unregulated industry.
 Anybody can start a business and call themselves a florist – with or without the skills traditionally associated with the trade.
 In fact, a 2019 SFN survey of over 1200 florists showed that within the industry, 20% of florists are self-taught.